-Learning outcomes Related graduate attributes 3.
-Create purposeful and contextualised programs in the areas of strategic communication or community engagement.
-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload.
-UC graduates are global citizens: Think globally about issues in their profession; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives; behave ethically and sustainably in their professional and personal lives.
+Learning outcomes Related graduate attributes 2.
+Synthesise critical knowledge of strategic UC graduates are professional: Employ up-to-date and relevant knowledge and communication and/or community skills; communicate effectively; use creativity, critical thinking, analysis and engagement with advanced digital and research skills to solve theoretical and real-world problems; work collaboratively as other professional skills to enable part of a team, negotiate, and resolve conflict; display initiative and drive, and use innovation in the profession. their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.
+UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives; behave ethically and sustainably in their professional and personal lives.
 UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; be self-aware; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; evaluate and adopt new technology.

-5. Employ reflexive professional skills and judgement, underpinned by theory, to UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and judgement, underpinned by theory, to address real world problems.
+5. Employ reflexive professional skills and judgement, underpinned by theory, to address real world problems.

-skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.